Private Internet AccessAs Low As $3.33/month

 General Security: PIA is an excellent all-around provider.
 If you simply want a VPN for secure connections on public wifi, during travel, or at school then PIA will work well.
 It is also the perfect choice for unblocking websites, even in countries with internet censorship.

 Torrents / Filesharing / P2P: Private Internet Access is the ‘original’ logless VPN service, and one of the first to open it’s arms to the Bittorrent commnity.
 If you’re looking for a good, cheap VPN for torrenting, well… PIA is as good as it gets.
-We’ve got a PIA Socks5 proxy setup guide for ya too!
+We’ve got a PIA Socks5 proxy setup guide and the complete guide to torrenting with PIA for ya too!

 Streaming (Netflix/Hulu): In 2016, Private Internet Access announced they would no longer be compatible with Netflix.
 For several years, Netflix has battled to block VPN services altogether, though a select few are still 100% compatible.
 Our best guess is Paypal (a major payment processor) put the squeeze on PIA and they decided it wasn’t worth the headache.